 I hold a PhD in Human-Computer Interaction from the School of Computer Science at Carnegie Mellon University where I was advised by John Zimmerman and Jodi Forlizzi.
 I have completed two wonderful internships at Microsoft Research Cambridge in the Socio-Digital Systems group (now Human Experience & Design).
 Before my PhD research, I was a Fulbright Scholar in the design department at the Griffith University Queensland College of Art in Brisbane, Australia where I collaborated with Dr. Tony Fry in the Design Futures graduate program.
 I also studied interaction design at Indiana University where I was advised by Eli Blevis and Erik Stolterman.

-My work is published in over 40 peer-reviewed publications at top-tier venues including ACM CHI, DIS, Ubicomp, CSCW, and Creativity and Cognition, where it has received four best paper awards (CHI’11, Ubicomp’11, DIS’12, CHI’14) and five best paper honorable mention awards (CHI’10, CHI’13, CHI ’16, DIS’16, DIS ’16).
+My work is published in over 40 peer-reviewed publications at top-tier venues including ACM CHI, DIS, Ubicomp, CSCW, and Creativity and Cognition, where it has received four best paper awards (CHI’11, Ubicomp’11, DIS’12, CHI’14) and six best paper honorable mention awards (CHI’10, CHI’13, CHI ’16, DIS’16, DIS ’16, CHI ’18).
 Please see my CV or Google Scholar page for more details.
 I am also the winner of the Imagine Cup 2008 international design competition, the CHI 2008 graduate student research competition, and co-recipient of the 2011 Silver International Design Excellence Award for Design Research from the Industrial Designers Society of America.